lionthroat/paperstacks-redux/README.md

 - 3/9/2020: Adding Authors may sometimes add them to the database twice.

 ### Recently Built Features:
+- 3/10/2020: Search By Average Ratings.
+Note: This is currently implemented to round ratings to their integer average, and search for ONLY the selected rating, not that and higher.
+E.g. If you search for Romance books with an average 3 star rating, it will only return 3-star averages, not 3 stars and above.
+This may be refined later.
 - 3/10/2020: Average Ratings.
 On /book, if there is at least one star rating, an average will be calculated.
 A rounded integer is used to map the average to an appropriate number of whole stars to display, and a float is used to tell the user the more precise average, (e.g. 4 stars shown, followed by more specific breakdown: '3.82/5 from 12 ratings')
 - 3/10/2020: Close Notifications.
 A user can now close notifications that are reporting status codes.
 (This JavaScript and HTML currently only on /book, to be rolled out on other pages)
 - 3/10/2020: SQL Status Codes.
 These were added to simplify user notification of database query outcome.
 This is implemented using the list in code_msgs.py.
 Each index in this list contains the description of a "code".
 E.g. Code 15 represents 'Review add success' and says 'Thank you!
 Reviews and Ratings make Paperstacks a better site.'
 These codes can easily be passed in as view function arguments on the routing page to display notifications to the user.